MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/faqs-exo-v3.md

 ```powershell
 Connect-IPPSSession -Credential (Get-Credential) -ConnectionUri https://ps.compliance.protection.outlook.com/powershell-liveid/
 ```
-This scenario still uses RPS cmdlets, so it requires client machine basic auth on WinRM.
+This scenario still uses RPS cmdlets, so it requires client machine basic authentication on WinRM.

 You may have to use one of the following URI depending on your service endpoint: